 The black coat of the Rottweiler and tendency to overeat are two health risks.

 We already mentioned how much they can eat, so it’s worth noting that you need to observe your Rottie as it eats to make sure that it doesn’t become obese.
 This breed should also be watched when it spends time in the sun.
 Its trademark sleek black coat is stunning, but can also allow the dog to easily overheat, potentially causing heat stroke.
 In addition to those two things, Rottweiler standards also call for breeders to do hip, elbow, eye, and heart evaluations on any dog they’re breeding to prevent any genetic problems with these parts or organs from passing on to future generations.

-Apartments are not ideal for this breed.
+Apartments are not ideal for the Rottweiler.

 An eleven-year-old boy and a ten-year-old Rottweiler race each other across the yard.
 A Rottie needs a chance to run and exercise every day, and a large yard gives them that chance.

-They have a double coat that sheds.
+The Rottweiler has a double coat that sheds.

 Like many breeds, this one sheds heavily in the fall and spring seasons.
 It has a double coat consisting of a coarse, long outer layer and a softer, shorter undercoat.
 It doesn’t need the services of a professional groomer, and will do just fine with occasional brushings and baths at home.

 Rottweilers are a favorite breed of celebrities and even have a children’s book starring one of their own.